 How to use buses

 Using buses in Japan can be intimidating to foreign tourists (and even Japanese people) because there are different ticketing systems depending on the company, and recognizing the stop that you want to get off can be challenging.
 While some bus companies do a good job at providing English signage, timetables and announcements, many buses lack English information.
 Below is a description of the most common system, followed by notes about exceptions:

 - Enter the bus through the back door.

 - When entering, pick up a ticket from a small machine next to the door.
 A number is printed on the ticket, which you will later use to determine your fare.
-If you use an IC card to pay the fare, touch your card against the sensor.
+If you use an IC card to pay the fare, touch your card against the card reader.

 - A display above the driver shows the next stop and the fares for that stop in yen.
 To determine your fare, match the number on your ticket with the number and fare on the display.
 If you use an IC card, then you do not have to worry about this.